Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/languages/german/README.md

 ## Latest zip

 The latest "Timon" .zip file is available in this folder.
-You can find the older zips in "older-versions".
+You can find the older zips in the folder called "older-versions".

 ## Coming updates